FROM OUR GARDEN TO YOURS

 • Clean Up – Prevent disease and pests from spreading throughout your garden over the winter by clearing and removing dead/overgrown weeds, plants and debris.
 This will give your garden a fresh start when spring arrives.

-• Tim and Prune – Trim back and prune dead branches from shrubs, trees and bushes.
+• Trim and Prune – Trim back and prune dead branches from shrubs, trees and bushes.
 This will reinforce healthy growth and prevent damage during winters storms.

 • Mulch – Spread a layer of organic mulch around your plants and garden to deter weeds, regulate soil temperature and retain moisture throughout the winter months.
 Straw, leaves and/or compost are great options.